MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/usb-audio-not-playing.md

 ### Method 3

-If the device is not yet connected, install the device-specific driver first.
-You can do this by using the installer for the device.
+If the device isn't yet connected, install the device-specific driver first by using the installer for the device.
 Then, connect the device.
 Windows now selects the device-specific driver instead of the default USB audio 2.0 driver.
 This method works because the problem only occurs if the device-specific driver replaces the default driver after the device is connected.

 ## See also